Lentokonebongaus/lentokonebongaus/README.md

 User's current card collection is also available to be admired at separately or in two different list views.
 A plane card displays it's corresponding plane's model, manufacturer and picture, but every card also has their unique card quality and win/lose attributes.

 Airplane GO mostly uses traditional smartphone application UI design patterns with tabs, stacks, and familiar icons.
-There are, however, still some areas, such as map view and play view, in which underlying functionalities or features aren’t clearly communicated through user interface.
+There are, however, still some areas, such as map view and play view, in which underlying functionalities or features aren’t especially clearly communicated through user interface.

 ### Map view